agilecrm/rest-api/api/TestAPI.md

 - Status 401: Unauthorised. (when the user name and password fields are wrong.)
 - Status 400: If the input is in wrong format

-##1.16 Get Tasks related to Contact:
+##1.16 Get tasks related to contact:
 ###dev/api/contacts/{contact_id}/tasks/sort
 Method: GET